ProfMcL/ECE231/Install_tools_windows.md

 If everything so far has been successful, you are now able to write a source code file in VS Code then compile it from the command line and download the machine code to the flash ROM of your AVR MCU.
 Create the classic “blink” project to test everything.
 The following instructions assume you are coding for an ATmega328p MCU on an Arduino Uno development (dev) board.

 1. First, make a directory called “codingprojects” in your home directory.
 This is where you will be storing all your embedded coding projects.
 Next, move into this new directory.
 Then, create a new directory called “blink” for the project that you will now build.
 Move into that directory.
 Then open VS Code from that directory.
-You do all this with the following Terminal commands:
+You do all this with the following Command Prompt terminal commands:

 ```
 > mkdir codingprojects